haiku/haikudepotserver/docs/deployment.md

 # Deployment

 This section outlines the approximate steps to deploy the web application-server.
-The application-server Maven build process produces a stand-alone self-executing `.jar` file that runs with [SpringBoot](https://spring.io/projects/spring-boot) and [Tomcat](https://tomcat.apache.org/).
+The application-server Maven build process produces a stand-alone self-executing `.jar` file using [SpringBoot](https://spring.io/projects/spring-boot).

 ## Versions